ScilifelabDataCentre/DbShare/dbshare/docs/tutorial-create.md

 - Alternatively, the CSV data can be obtained directly using the pill (small rounded button) at the top right labelled **CSV**.
 - Use the **JSON** pill to obtain that format.
-- The two latter access methods are used by the visualization tool in DbShare which prepares charts based on Vega-Lite.

 ### Download a database